PyratLabs/ansible-role-azcli/README.md

     - role: xanmanning.azcli
 ```

-### Activating the Ansible venv
+### Activating the azcli venv

-Once logged into the controller, you need to activate the python3 virtual
+You need to activate the python3 virtual environment to be able to access `az`.
-environment to be able to access Ansible.
 This is done as per the below:

 ```bash
 source {{ azure_install_dir }}/{{ azure_current_dirname }}/bin/activate